Organisation

 People

-Johanna W.A.
-Naber Prize
+Johanna Naber Prize

 The prize is named after Johanna Wilhelmina Antoinette Naber (1859-1941).
-She was the author of numerous historical studies and one of the founders of the International Archive for the Women's Movement, from which Atria originated.
+She was the author of numerous historical studies and one of the founders of the International Archive for the Women's Movement, from which Atria evolved.

 ANBI

-Atria has ANBI registration.
-This registration guarantees that the Tax and Customs Administration recognises Atria as a Public Benefit Organisation (ANBI).
-Download our ANBI statement here (in Dutch) [PDF].
+Atria has an ANBI registration.
+This registration guarantees that the tax authorities recognise Atria as an Institution for General Benefit (ANBI).

 Annual reports